lucaspires-source/Next-Weather-App/README.md

 ## Getting Started

-First, run the development server:
+First clone this repository and run the development server by typing one of these commands insider your terminal:

 ```bash
 npm run dev